Paris 36 poster

 The inciting incident occurs at 14 minutes when The theater is shut down by the owner, leaving the performers and staff unemployed.
 Pigoil and the troupe are thrown into the street during the worst economic crisis..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Pigoil and the troupe make the active decision to occupy the theater and reopen it themselves as a cooperative, defying the authorities and former owner., moving from reaction to action.
+This indicates the protagonist's commitment to Pigoil and the troupe make the active decision to occupy the theater and reopen it themselves as a cooperative, defying the authorities and former owner., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, The theater is violently shut down by authorities allied with fascist forces.
 The dream dies as the community is brutally dispersed.
-Pigoil loses both the theater and connection to his son., indicates the protagonist at their lowest point.
+Pigoil loses both the theater and connection to his son., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Pigoil realizes that the spirit of what they created cannot be destroyed by force.
 He gathers the troupe for one final stand, understanding that hope itself is the victory, not the building., demonstrating the transformation achieved throughout the journey.